Skoricius/skoricius.github.io/content/posts/thoughts/index.md

 ## Meaning fo life

-* Meaning or purpose of life is the wrong question to ask.
-When you start examining what these words actually mean and what kind of answer would be satisfactory, you realize that this question does not make sense.
+Meaning or purpose of life is the wrong question to ask.
+When you start examining what these words actually mean and what kind of answer would be satisfactory, you realize that this question does not necessarily make sense.
+At least not in a way that we would usually think.
+If I asked you what do you mean by meaning in the question *"What is the meaning of life?"*, what would you say?

 Just because we can form a question does not mean it actually has a meaning or a good answer.
+An example would be a question like *think of a good example here*.

-In my opinion, meaning is in the sense "What is the meaning of a word?" i.e. how this word relates to the reality and objects in it.
-So "meaning of life" doesn't really make sense.
-Similarly "purpose" is what we want to use something for.
-Life and us are not a tool like a hammer.
+Meaning of life is a question like that.
+The word meaning means **the thing that is conveyed especially by the language**.
+This would be in the sense *"What is the meaning of a word?"* i.e. how does this word relate to the reality and objects in it.
+So *"meaning of life"* doesn't really make sense.

+Another way to form this question is *What is the purpose of life?*.
+Similarly to the "meaning", the word "purpose" here would convey something different than what the asker might have intended.
+Purpose is **something set up as an object or an end to be attained**.
+People's lives are not a tool like a hammer.
 The purpose of a hammer is to nail down nails.
 In that sense, the question of the purpose of life would only make sense if there was another being/God that is using us to an end.
 But I do not believe this to be the case.
-* The correct question should be what are the ultimate goals which we should pursue and if there is any way we can derive them from some higher principle?
+And if there is no God, then we are nobody's tools, and we don't have a purpose.

+The correct question that I believe most people want to answer is what should be our ultimate goals?
+And is there a higher principle from which these can be derived?